 Arrival to School: Please help us keep your child safe by bringing your child no earlier than the parent drop-off time.
 Teachers are not required to be on duty before that time.
-Picking up your child: Please bring an I.D. (driver's license) for verification and safety of your child when picking your child up from school.
+Picking up your child: Please bring an I.D (driver's license) for verification and the safety of your child when picking your child up from school.

-Student absence: If your child is absent please call your child's school each day.
-Transportation: Transportation is not provided for preschool children unless the child has an Individualized Education Plan (IEP).
+Transportation: Transportation is not provided for preschool children unless the child has an Individual Education Plan (IEP).
 Students with an IEP riding the bus must have an adult get the child on and off the bus each day, unless the school has written permission for a student 12 or older to do so.
 The student will be brought back to school if there is no adult to meet the bus.
 If transportation changes, please call 346-9242.

 Student Absences: Attendance is important.
 If your child is absent, please call the building your child attends.
 If a student without an IEP does not attend school for 8 days without an excuse, their place at preschool may be filled by someone else.

-Address/Telephone Changes: please inform the child's teacher or call 346-9242 when you have a change of telephone numbers or address.
+Address /Telephone Changes: Please inform the child's teacher or call the building your child attends when you have a change of telephone numbers or address.

 Lunch or Breakfast: All preschool students will eat breakfast or lunch at school with the class.
-Parents have the option of packing a breakfast or lunch or participating in the school breakfast or lunch program.
+Parents have the option of packing a breakfast or lunch, or participating in the school breakfast or lunch program.

-Early dismissal: if school is dismissed early or cancelled due to weather or other reasons, parents will be notified through SchoolReach.
+Early Dismissal: If school is dismissed early or cancelled due to weather or other reason, parents will be notified through School Reach.